MS in Occupational Therapy

 Clinical courses make extensive use of case examples, which are followed across the life course—rather than the traditional divisions by diagnosis (mental health, physical disabilities) or age group (pediatrics, geriatrics)—and guide the introduction of relevant assessment, intervention, and systems issues as they would typically occur in relation to each part of the life course.

 Each semester, students participate in an Integrative Seminar that links academic course material with concurrent extended Level I Fieldwork (LIFW) in the local Boston community.
-Students discuss and analyze their LIFW experiences in the seminar and apply lessons from other courses to these clinical situations.
+Students discuss and analyze their LIFW experiences in the seminar and apply learning from other courses to these clinical situations.

 Students in the Master of Science in Occupational Therapy (MSOT) program study with outstanding faculty who have made significant contributions to occupational therapy practice, scholarship, and research.
 The BU faculty are known among occupational therapists and the health care community throughout the world and bring a broad and rich perspective to the education of students in our programs.
 They are passionate about the profession, enthusiastic about teaching, and committed to making a positive difference in occupational therapy and health care at the state, national, and international levels.

 The MSOT program produces leaders who desire to be agents of change through the application of occupational therapy knowledge and expertise to improve the health and well-being of others in a wide variety of settings.
 This goal requires that students understand the experiences of others; assume responsibility for their own personal and professional development; appreciate the complex systems involved in human occupation and health; and communicate, interact, and collaborate effectively with clients, families, professional colleagues, and the larger community.